sajjadGG/book-python/dragon/alpha.rst

         #.
 Task is business requirements specification, not a technical documentation, i.e. "what Dragon has to do, not how to do it"
         #.
 You don't have to keep order of business specification while writing code
         #.
 This is ``alpha`` version, so no new functionality like negative position checking etc.
         #.
-Do not read any future iterations of this exercise.
-This is a simulation of development process.
-If you read future tasks, you will spoil fun and learning.
+Do not read solution or any future iterations of this exercise.
+        #.
+If you read future tasks, you will spoil fun and what is the most important: learning.

 :Polish:
     #.
-Smok ma:
+Smok (atrybuty):

         #. nazwę
         #. pozycję ``x`` na ekranie